 Specifies the type of application to build.
 The values are different depending on the project type.
 For example, for a Windows Forms App project, you can specify Windows Forms Application, Class Library, Console Application, Windows Service, or Web Control Library.

 For a web application project, you must specify Class Library.

 Auto-generate binding redirects

 Binding redirects are added to your project if your app or its components reference more than one version of the same assembly.
 If you want to manually define binding redirects in the project file, deselect Auto-generate binding redirects.
-This checkbox was introduced in Visual Studio 2017 version 15.7.

 For more information about redirection, see Redirecting assembly versions.

 Startup form / Startup object / Startup URI

 Specifies the application's startup form or entry point.